<?xml version="1.0" encoding="UTF-8"?>

 <content:encoded><![CDATA[

-<p>Your attorney’s ability to evaluate your case, build a legal strategy, value your damages, and negotiate with the insurance company depends entirely on knowing the facts — all of them, including the ones that are uncomfortable, embarrassing, or that you think might hurt your case.</p>
+<p>The relationship between a personal injury attorney and their client runs on one fuel: honest, complete information.
+Your attorney’s ability to evaluate your case, build a legal strategy, value your damages, and negotiate with the insurance company depends entirely on knowing the facts — all of them, including the ones that are uncomfortable, embarrassing, or that you think might hurt your case.</p>

-<p>Most clients come to an initial consultation with the best intentions.
-But anxiety, embarrassment, a desire to seem credible, or simple uncertainty about what is relevant leads many people to say things that — intentionally or not — distort the picture their attorney sees.
+<p>Most clients come to a free consultation with the best intentions.
+But anxiety, embarrassment, a desire to seem credible, or simple uncertainty about what is relevant leads many people to say things — or omit things — that distort the picture their attorney sees.
 Some of those distortions are minor.
 Others are devastating.</p>

-<p>This guide covers the 13 most common damaging statements California personal injury clients make to their attorneys, explains the legal consequences of each, and gives you a clearer framework for how to communicate with your legal team in a way that actually protects your recovery.</p>
+<p>This guide covers the 13 most common damaging statements California personal injury clients make to their attorneys, explains the legal consequences of each, and gives you a clearer framework for how to communicate with your legal team in a way that actually protects your case.</p>

-<p>With your own attorney, the opposite is true.
-Tell your attorney everything — every fact, every complication, every prior injury, every embarrassing detail.
-Your attorney’s job is to take the full picture and build the strongest possible case from it.
-Attorneys deal with difficult facts every day.
+<p>Attorneys deal with difficult facts every day.
 What surprises and harms clients is not the difficult facts themselves — it is discovering them for the first time during a deposition, in a defense medical examination, or at trial.</p>

 <p>With that distinction established, here are the 13 statements that most often damage California personal injury cases — not because they are said to the insurance company, but because they distort what your attorney knows.</p>